Balasana – child pose yoga

 4. Who should practice Balasana?

-Balasana is recommended for anyone looking to relieve tension in their body, especially those feeling dizzy or fatigued after a long day or workout.
+Balasana is good for anyone who wants to relieve tension in their body.
+It is especially helpful for those who feel dizzy or tired after a long day or workout.

 5. How does this pose affect digestion?

-The flexion of the internal organs during Child Pose stimulates digestion by keeping these organs active and supple.
+The bending of internal organs in Child Pose enhances digestion by maintaining these organs’ activity and flexibility.

 6. Is it safe for individuals with knee pain?

-Yes, when performed correctly, Balasana provides a good stretch for the muscles, tendons, and ligaments around the knees without causing strain.
+Yes, when done right, Balasana gives a nice stretch to the muscles, tendons, and ligaments around the knees.
+It does this without causing any strain.

 7. How can I modify Balasana for added support?

-You can place a cushion or folded blanket under your head or upper body to provide additional support if you experience discomfort in your neck or lower back.
+You can put a cushion or folded blanket under your head or upper body.
+This will give you extra support if your neck or lower back hurts.

 8. How often should I practice Balasana for maximum benefits?